Important Info Regarding COVID-19

 In light of the ongoing issues related to the Coronavirus (COVID-19), the City of Elizabeth and the State of New Jersey want to reassure our tourism partners that we are taking every step in being proactive against COVID-19.
-Here is an update as of March 30th, 2020 from the New Jersey Division of Travel and Tourism (NJTT) Please visit the NJTT website here for more state details, updates and information.
+Please visit the NJTT website here for more state details, updates, and information.

 Questions and Answers (Q&A)